Patrick-Jabba/Patrick-Jabba/README.md

 ### Lately I've been working with ReactJs and VueJs technologies in a more direct way, and I've also had some experiences using the Java and C# languages.

-### I'm a very communicative person, I work well in a team, proactive and at the moment I'm having a great opportunity to show my potential in the technological market in addition to evolving my learning working at the Alterdata Software.
+### I'm a very communicative person, great teamwork, proactive and at the moment I'm having a great opportunity to show my potential in the technological market in addition to evolving my learning working at the Alterdata Software.

 <div align="center">
    <img height="380em" src="https://user-images.githubusercontent.com/70382532/138322189-2db8df52-9dcb-40a0-88a8-c365466bd33d.gif"/>